Suspension: Akpoti-Uduaghan Knows Fate June 27

 Alex Enumah in Abuja

-Suspended Senator Natasha Akpoti-Uduaghan will, on June 27, know if she will continue on her six months suspension from the Senate, for allegedly violating the Senate Rules.
+Suspended Senator Natasha Akpoti-Uduaghan will on June 27 know if she would continue on her six-month suspension from the Senate, for allegedly violating the senate rules.

-While the Kogi senator is the sole plaintiff in the suit, the Clerk of the National Assembly, the Senate, the Senate President, Akpabio and the Chairman of the Senate Committee on Ethics, Privileges, and Public Petitions, Senator Nedamwen Imasuen, are first to fourth respondents respectively.
+While the Kogi senator is the sole plaintiff in the suit, the Clerk of the National Assembly, the Senate, the Senate President, Godswill Akpabio and the Chairman of the Senate Committee on Ethics, Privileges, and Public Petitions, Senator Nedamwen Imasuen are 1st to 4th respondents, respectively.

 Displeased with the decision of the leadership of the upper house, Akpoti-Uduaghan had approached the court to declare her suspension as unlawful and illegal.